Planning the Perfect Engagement Session: Outfits, Locations, and Little Touches

 - • Bringing a bouquet or floral sprig can be a subtle romantic touch

-- • Consider using the same aesthetic as your wedding for brand consistency
+- • Consider using the same aesthetic as your wedding if you'd like to carry the theme (ex. for wedding invites)

 5. Timing Tips

-- • Golden hour is always a winner (the hour after sunrise or before sunset)
+- • Golden hour is always a winner (the hour after sunrise or before sunset).
+If we do sunset, we'll even shoot into blue hour where things get nice and soft.

 - • Weekdays usually have less crowded locations

-- • Be prepared for weather fluctuations and embrace the unexpected (wind, fog, clouds = mood!)
+- • Be prepared for weather fluctuations and embrace the unexpected (wind, fog, clouds = mood, which I'm personally here for).
+Also a great opportunity to snuggle up in that blanket you might have brought with you!

 6. Final Reminders

-- • Bring a bag with essentials: water, a mirror, wipes, backup shoes, etc.
+- • Bring a bag with essentials: water, a mirror, wipes, backup shoes, some snacks, etc.

 Want to add an engagement session to your wedding package?

 Even if you didn’t book one originally, it’s not too late!
-Engagement sessions can be added on at any time—and they make a beautiful pre-wedding experience.
-Just reach out if you’re interested, and I’ll send over the details.
+Engagement sessions can be added on at any time, and they make a beautiful pre-wedding experience.
+Just reach out if you’re interested and we'll make it happen!